rcorbish/jsutils/README.md

 colWidths can be smaller than the # columns, in which case the colWidth will start from index 0 again so to make all columns the same width pass in [ "200px" ], for example.

-A function is bound to the table addRow( iterable ); this adds a new row to the top of the table rows.
+ Functions are bound to the table :
+ * addRow( iterable ); this adds a new row to the top of the table rows.
 The newly added row has a style of newly-added-row
+ * editRow( tr, iterable ); this edits the data in an existing row. tr may be a tablerow element or a query selector to find one

 Suggestion: set the table style to display: none before calling this.
 That prevents unnecessary redrawing. this function will set the display to block after it's finished